Celebrities rush to embrace Kamala Harris as Biden bows out – DW – 07/22/2024

 Cardi B says Biden should have 'passed the torch' sooner

-"Ahahahaha lets gooooo i told yalll kamala was supposed to be the 2024 candidate," wrote rapper Cardi B on X, pointing out she picked Harris to become Biden's replacement weeks before.
+"Ahahahaha lets gooooo i told yalll kamala was supposed to be the 2024 candidate," wrote rapper Cardi B on X, pointing out she had singled out Harris as Biden's replacement weeks before.

-"It was very selfish of Biden and the whole Democratic party," the singer had opined in a video of her wish that Harris received the nomination from the start of the re-election campaign.
+"It was very selfish of Biden and the whole Democratic Party," the singer said in a video of her wish that Harris had received the nomination from the start of the reelection campaign.

 "I feel they should have passed the torch to Kamala," Cardi B added.
 "This was the perfect moment for her.
 This would have been her perfect time to shine."

-Social media accounts like "Swifties for Harris" sprung up only hours after the announcement that the vice-president with likely lead the Democrats in November.
+Social media accounts like "Swifties for Harris" sprung up only hours after the announcement that the vice president would likely lead the Democrats in November.
 The unofficial Swift fan page on X aims to "mobilize Taylor Swift fans to help get Democratic candidates elected up & down the ballot!"

 Singer Beyonce is another blockbuster name that social media pundits are expecting to soon express her support for Harris, having been an active supporter — with rapper husband Jay Z — of candidate Hillary Clinton in 2016.